mgrimace/Minecraft-on-Oracle/Connect_Xbox_to_server.md

 - Go to your network settings on the xbox, and advanced settings.
 Select DNS, and change from automatic to manual.
 - Set the primary DNS as: `104.238.130.180`, and the secondary as: `1.1.1.1`.
+  - FYI this is the DNS redirection for [BedrockConnect](https://github.com/Pugmatt/BedrockConnect), it only redirects the featured servers.

 - Quit Minecraft if it was open, restart the console
 - Note: if you use Pi-Hole you may have to temporarily disable it